marrickchan/csci3055-finalproject/README.md

   * April 9th, 2016
     * Added search field on top bar for use after indexing.
     * Created initial Dart file for the webpage.
+  * April 10th, 2016
+    * Created folders for testing, did not work
+  * April 11th, 2016
+    * Created package which is not going to be used (found out later)
+  * April 14th, 2016
+    * Found error with compiling to javascript and got cross-browser compatibility working
+  * April 16th, 2016
+    * Add main data structure for searching
+    * Create function for searching in list
+      * Ran into issue with printing elements (possible it retrieves just a pointer to the element rather than the element itself)

 3. Problem Statement and Language Selection
   * The problem I am addressing is internal webpage searching.